CosmoStat/mccd/README.md

 ## Changelog

+- Changed from travis deployment to github actions.
+Changed the github pages template.
+Now using the one from [pyralid-template](https://github.com/sfarrens/pyralid-template) from [sfarrens](https://github.com/sfarrens).

 - Added new module for realisitic simulations ```dataset_generation.py```.
 It is capable of simulating realistic simulations from the UNIONS/CFIS survey, including realistic atmospherical simulations following a realisation of a Von Kármán model.
 See the above-mentioned module documentation for more information.
 See also the ```testing-realistic-data.ipynb``` in the notebook folder for an example.

 - Added outlier rejection based on a pixel residual criterion.
 The main parameters, ```RMSE_THRESH``` and ```CCD_STAR_THRESH``` can be found in the MCCD config file.
 See then parameter documentation for more information.